cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 ## What's your personal information worth?

 * Normally  $0.0005 - $0.0021 per person
-* Pregnant in your second trimester? $0.11 52 times as much
+* Pregnant in your second trimester? $0.11 _52 times as much_
-* Have a specific health condition? $0.26 123 times as much
+* Have a specific health condition? $0.26 _123 times as much_

-This is only going to get worse, Artificial Intelligence technology is maturing, and Silicon Valley is using it to derive even more value from _you_, its most valuable product.
+This is only going to get worse, Artificial Intelligence technology is maturing, and Silicon Valley is using it to derive even more value from _us_, its most valuable products.

 The result of this will be a veritable weapon of mass manipulation.
 The tragedy is, manipulating people to get what you want is not that complex.